 - Popular budget motherboards have an average cost of $85

-- Popular mid range motherboards have an average cost of $150
+- Popular mid-range motherboards have an average price of $150

-However, depending upon the features you are looking for, you can even find motherboards as cheap as $50 and also as expensive as $1500.
+However, depending on the features you are looking for, you can find motherboards as cheap as $50 and as expensive as $1500.